mrphys/tensorflow-mri/README.rst

 * A fast, native non-uniform fast Fourier transform (NUFFT) operator (see also `TensorFlow NUFFT <https://github.com/mrphys/tensorflow-nufft>`_).
-* A unified gateway for MR image reconstruction, which supports parallel imaging, compressed sensing, machine learning and partial Fourier methods.
+* MR image reconstruction functions, which support parallel imaging, compressed sensing, machine learning and partial Fourier methods.
-* Common linear and nonlinear operators, such as Fourier operators and regularizers, to aid in the development of novel image reconstruction techniques.
+* Common linear and nonlinear operators, such as Fourier operators and regularizers, to aid in the development of image reconstruction techniques.
 * Multicoil imaging operators, such as coil combination, coil compression and estimation of coil sensitivity maps.
 * Calculation of non-Cartesian k-space trajectories and sampling density